curateteaching/digitalpedagogy/keywords/code.md

 * Artifact Type: Syllabus
 * Source URL: [https://jwernimont.wordpress.com/2014/06/02/feminist-digital-humanities-theoretical-social-and-material-engagements-around-making-and-breaking-computational-media/](https://jwernimont.wordpress.com/2014/06/02/feminist-digital-humanities-theoretical-social-and-material-engagements-around-making-and-breaking-computational-media/)
-* Artifact Permissions:  *// Awaiting response from author*
-* Copy of the Artifact: n/a
 * Creator and Affiliation: [Jacque Wernimont](https://jwernimont.wordpress.com/), Arizona State University, and [Elizabeth Losh](http://losh.ucsd.edu/), College of William and Mary

 This syllabus, created by Jacque Wernimont and Elizabeth Losh for a summer course on Feminist Digital Humanities at the [Digital Humanities Summer Institute](http://www.dhsi.org/), provides a second example of how the study of code can bring together technical knowledge with theoretical concerns.
 Wernimont and Losh employ feminism as both object and method of inquiry, exploring a range of examples of feminist engagements with technology, from video games to digital archives, through an intersectional feminist pedagogical approach.
 The more conceptually-focused nature of this course demonstrates how students can emerge with a clear sense of how a particular theoretical orientation can be expressed in and through code.
 In adapting this course for future use, one might consider how other major theoretical schools, such as queer or postcolonial theory, might similarly (or dissimilarly) find expression through the structure of a course, its objects of study, and its methods of inquiry.